-Jennifer Fenwick is a former teacher, who now makes her career as a program analyst and technical editor.
-She is the author of, Four Weeks, an inspirational collection of original poetry and reflections about recovery and the power found in surrender; and In the Eye of the Storm: Stories of Survival and Hope from the Florida Panhandle, a collection of inspiring stories, images, and poetry following the devastation of Hurricane Michael on October 10, 2018; and In the Aftermath of the Storm: Stories of Hope and Healing.
+Jennifer Fenwick is a former history teacher, who now makes her career as a program analyst and technical editor.
+She is the author of, Four Weeks, an inspirational collection of original poetry and reflections about recovery and the power found in surrender; In the Eye of the Storm: Stories of Survival and Hope from the Florida Panhandle, a collection of inspiring stories, images, and poetry following the devastation of Hurricane Michael on October 10, 2018; and In the Aftermath of the Storm: Stories of Hope and Healing.
 Her books are available on Amazon.